Where should you set your sights if you were to live in Mexico?

 - The legal drinking age in Mexico is 18.

-The Safest Places To Live In Mexico – FAQS
+The Safest Places In Mexico – FAQS

 What is Mexican Weather Like?